Social Media

 • Logo Usage: The official Stockton seal and wordmark are reserved for institutional use only and should be used in profile images and cover photos when possible.
 View the Brand Guide for more on logo usage.
 Imagery that may be used for cover photos or profile images can be obtained by contacting University Relations and Marketing or by browsing Flickr.

 • Naming Conventions: Departmental social media pages should begin with Stockton University.
 "Stk" can be used when space is limited.
-"SU" should be avoided as it could be confused with other universities such as Syracuse University.
+"SU" should be avoided as it could be confused with other universities.

 • Administrators: To ensure that accounts are always accessible even when the primary administrator is out of the office, a second administrator (or more) should be present at all times.
 If your department is unable to staff a second admin, please contact University Relations and Marketing, and a staff member will serve as a back-up admin to ensure that the account is accessible by more than one person in the event of an emergency.